martin-lizner/trezor-ssh-agent/README.md

 mvn clean compile exec:java -Dexec.mainClass="org.multibit.hd.hardware.examples.trezor.usb.UsbMonitoringExample"
 ```

 This will list available devices on the USB and select a Trezor if present.
+It relies on the MultiBit Hardware project
+JARs being installed into the local repository (e.g. built with `mvn clean install`).

 ### Working with a Raspberry Pi emulation device